LucasAntonsen/SENG-330/README.md

 # SENG-330
 # Object Oriented Software Development
+Exercises from Software Engineering 330 at the University of Victoria.

 The topics covered in this course include:
 * General Design Principles (separation of concerns, encapsulation, substitutability, interface segregation, etc.)